AnushaBethini/KDD_project_group7/README.md

 # **Data Preparation:**

-1. Data Cleaning: - Manage Missing Values Missing data was imputed, maybe with the mean for numerical features.
+**1. Data Cleaning:** - Manage Missing Values Missing data was imputed, maybe with the mean for numerical features.

    Outliers and Inconsistencies: Outliers were detected and rectified, potentially through capping or transformation, while data inconsistencies were corrected to assure data quality.